Moody photograph of an empty wooden pier at sunset with a cruise ship sailing away on the horizon

 Who pays?

 If you missed the ship while on an official cruise-line excursion, the cruise line’s policies may protect you.
-Royal Caribbean states that it will wait or make arrangements when one of its booked excursions is delayed.
-1 Carnival states that a benefit of booking Carnival excursions is that the ship monitors those excursions and will be there when guests return.
-2
+Royal Caribbean says it will wait or make arrangements when one of its booked excursions is delayed.
+Carnival says a benefit of booking through Carnival is that the ship remains in port until all guests on Carnival excursions are back onboard.

-If you were touring independently, assume that hotels, transportation, meals, replacement documents, and rejoining the ship are your responsibility unless your travel insurance covers them.
+If you were touring independently, you should assume that hotels, transportation, meals, replacement documents, and rejoining the ship are your responsibility unless your travel insurance covers them.

 Prevention checklist